vipin-banka/hunk-catalog/README.md

 ## Flow Chart - A full flow for single entity import.
 ![alt text](https://github.com/vipin-banka/hunk-catalog/blob/master/docs/flow-chart.png)

-## What is your responsility?
+## What is your responsibility?
-You need do following:
+You need to do following:
 * **Create a plugin**
   - you need to create a XC plugin that will reference **hunk-catalog** plugin.
 * **Model source entities**
   - Create c# classes representing your source entities.
   - These will be simple POCO classes representing source information.
 * **Model Commerce Entities and Components**
-  - Create custom Sitecore commerce entity classes (optional, for a catalog import not neccessary)
+  - Create custom Sitecore commerce entity classes (optional, for a catalog import not necessary)
   - Create custom Sitecore commerce component classes, these will be simple POCO classes representing information that will be stored in commerce engine.
 * **Write Mappers**
   - Create c# classes and write simple mapping code.
-  - Write code to read inforamtion from source and write in target.
+  - Write code to read information from source and write in target.
 * **Configure Commerce Engine**
   - This step involves configuration of mappers into your commerce engine environment.
   - Import process will trigger your custom mappers.

 That’s it.
-Once your commerce engine solution is deployed and bootstraped you can use the import operation.
+Once your commerce engine solution is deployed and bootstrapped you can use the import operation.

 ## How to use it?
 * Create a new plugin in your commerce solution.